The Peanut Revolution of George Washington Carver

 Path to Higher Education

 Carver’s formal education began in Neosho, under the tutelage of Mariah and Andrew Watkins, a childless African American couple.
 Due to frail health, he applied himself to studying instead of manual labor.
-This focus on learning, along with a natural affinity for plants, earned him the nickname “the plant doctor.”
+This focus on learning, along with a natural affinity for plants, earned him the nickname “The Plant Doctor.”

 Carver eventually left Missouri for Kansas, moving from one school to another.
 He earned his high school diploma in Minneapolis, Kansas, and was accepted to Simpson College in Iowa for art and piano.
-This reflects his broad academic interests.

 Tuskegee Institute